Defensive Handgun Training

 Enrollment and Payment:

-You will need to complete one course enrollment form for each student attending.
-Remember to bring a copy of the completed enrollment / waiver form with you the day of the Class.
+You will need to complete one course Liabilty Waiver Form for each student attending and if you have paid by credit card either online or over the phone please remember to bring a copy of the completed enrollment / waiver form with you on the day of the class.